gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 | `environment` | Sets an environment variable for the specific function only. |

-After the `gitlab-ci.yml` template has been added and the `serverless.yml` file has been created, each function must be defined as a single file in your repository.
-Committing a function to your project will result in a
-CI pipeline being executed which will deploy each function as a Knative service.
+After the `gitlab-ci.yml` template has been added and the `serverless.yml` file has been created, pushing a commit to your project will result in a CI pipeline being executed which will deploy each function as a Knative service.
 Once the deploy stage has finished, additional details for the function will appear under **Operations > Serverless**.